MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-access-policy.md

 # API access policy

-Often times, it is necessary for a title to allow/deny certain APIs from the game client for anti-cheat or other security purposes.
+Often times, it is necessary for a title to allow or deny certain APIs from the game client, for anti-cheat or other security purposes.

 This tutorial will walk you through how to use API permission policies to achieve this.